tsahara/r7rs/content/overview.md

 In addition to errors signaled in situations described in this report, programmers can signal their own errors and handle signaled errors.

-The phrase ``an error that satisfies {\em predicate} is signaled'' means that an error is signaled as above.
+The phrase "an error that satisfies {\em predicate} is signaled" means that an error is signaled as above.
 Furthermore, if the object that is signaled is passed to the specified predicate (such as {\cf file-error?} or {\cf read-error?}), the predicate returns \schtrue{}.